anth12/inner-fire/_pages/eclectic-workshops.md

 ---
 img: /uploads/20200124_180404.jpg
 permalink: /zoom-classes/
-title: Zoom Classes
+title: Zoom Classes + YouTube access
 ---
-Zoom classes are by donation (welcome and encouraged).
-Email to join us
+Zoom classes are continuing in 2022.
+Email to join us for:

+**Tuesdays: Dru and Transformative Mix from10:30-11:30 GMT**

+An eclectic mix of Dru flowing Asana and Transformative Pranayama for a deep regenerative and revitalising practice.

 **Thursdays: Slow Flow Asana from 7:45-8:45am GMT**